5 Ways to Conquer your WIPs!

 - Set aside time every day (or week) to work on the current WIP.

-- Bring your current WIP with you where ever you go when you aren’t the driver and if it is portable enough.
+- Bring your current WIP with you wherever you go when you aren’t the driver and if it is portable enough.